How to help: Kentucky flood victims plea for assistance after claims rejected - NewsBreak

 Lexington, KY 40555-5911

 “We need volunteers to assess properties, begin cleanup, help sort and distribute needed items to families, cook, and help in the volunteer lodging facility,” said Becky Neuenschwander, coordinator of the command center and manager of CAP’s Mission Groups Program for volunteers.
-“The devastation covers so many counties, we are going to need help to provide assistance to families in need.”Cleanup underway after floods devastate school
+“The devastation covers so many counties, we are going to need help to provide assistance to families in need.”Two killed after car crashes into Washita River

 The governor announced a fund to help gather resources for those in need .